CtrlK

 Suggestions

-Remove the 15-item best practices list — these are generic testing principles Claude already knows.
-Replace with project-specific conventions or common pitfalls that are non-obvious.
+Remove the 15-item best practices list — Claude already knows AAA pattern, test isolation, and edge case testing.
+Replace with project-specific conventions or non-obvious guidelines only.

 DimensionReasoningScore